psycopg/psycopg2/doc/src/connection.rst

     .. method:: poll()

-        Used during an asynchronous connection attempt, make communication proceed if it wouldn't block.
+        Used during an asynchronous connection attempt, or when a cursor is executing a query on an asynchronous connection, make communication proceed if it wouldn't block.

         Return one of the constants defined in :ref:`poll-constants`.
-If it returns `~psycopg2.extensions.POLL_OK` the connection has been
+If it returns `~psycopg2.extensions.POLL_OK` then the connection has been estabilished or the query results are available on the client.
-        estabilished.
-Otherwise wait until the file descriptor is ready as explained in :ref:`async-support`.
+        Otherwise wait until the file descriptor returned by `~connection.fileno()` is ready to read or to write, as explained in :ref:`async-support`.

     .. method:: fileno()

-        Return the file descriptor associated with the connection to read the status during asynchronous communication.
+        Return the file descriptor underlying the connection: useful to read its status during asynchronous communication.

     .. method:: executing()